sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 the MATLAB command line by typing: "feature('UseGenericOpenGL',1)".

-**Question:** Sometimes Matlab crashes when I try to print a figure.
+**Question:** Sometimes MATLAB crashes when I try to print a figure.
 If I save the figure on disk, first, some parts are missing.
 Do you know how to fix this problem?
-**Answer:** You may solve the problem by changing the OpenGL version on the MATLAB command line by typing: "feature('UseGenericOpenGL',1)" For the printing error, we also experience this; it is a Matlab problem which is not consistent between Windows and Linux.
+**Answer:** You may solve the problem by changing the OpenGL version on the MATLAB command line by typing: "feature('UseGenericOpenGL',1)" For the printing error, we also experience this; it is a MATLAB problem which is not consistent between Windows and Linux.
 We always print or save to files (.jpg or .eps Postcript), then print the files.
 For instance, use the software